fangq/mcx/README.md

 -   flexible JSON interface for future extensions
 -   multi-GPU support

 This software can be used on Windows, Linux and Mac OS.
-MCX is written in CUDA and can be used with NVIDIA hardware with the native NVIDIA drivers, or used with the open-source GPU Ocelot libraries for CPUs and AMD GPUs.
-An OpenCL implementation of MCX, i.e. MCXCL, was announced on July, 2012.
-It supports NVIDIA/AMD/Intel hardware out-of-box.
+MCX is written in C/CUDA and requires an NVIDIA GPU (support for AMD/Intel CPUs/GPUs via ROCm is still under development).
+A more portable OpenCL implementation of MCX, i.e. MCXCL, was announced on July, 2012 and supports almost all NVIDIA/AMD/Intel CPU and GPU models.
 If your hardware does not support CUDA, please download MCXCL from the below URL:

 http://mcx.space/wiki/index.cgi?Learn#mcxcl